TIBCOSoftware/dovetail/src/ch02-02-model.md

 }
 ```

-* Run zip command from iou directory to package the iou project, it will create a iou.bna file in the tutorial folder
+> Run zip command from iou directory to package the iou project, it will create a iou.bna file in the tutorial folder

 ```
-cd ..
 zip -r ../iou.bna *
 ```